Marriages & civil partnershipsLast updated: 18 March 2014 11:36 UK

 Civil partnerships and wedding ceremonies are a legal alternative to church ceremonies.
 Portsmouth register office is responsible for the legal aspect of all marriages and civil partnerships in Portsmouth, as well as being a licensed venue for the ceremonies themselves.

 This is what you have to do to organise your marriage or civil partnership in Portsmouth.
 The procedures for both are similar, but a civil partnership registration is not obliged to be before witnesses - it can be registered privately.
-Civil partners might like the additional information on Citizens Advice and Stonewall websites.
-Also see the question below 'How does a civil partnership change legal status?'
+Civil partners might like to see the question below 'How does a civil partnership change legal status?'

 Contact the register office if you have any questions, would like to view our ceremony rooms, make a provisional booking or order a printed copy of our Weddings and civil partnerships brochure.

 - The weddings and civil partnerships brochure is available to download below

 Email firstname.lastname@example.org or call 023 9282 9041.
 Write to or visit us at Milldam House, Burnaby Road, Portsmouth, PO1 3AF.
 Opening hours are 9am to 4.30pm Monday to Friday.